autisticvegan/practice/my-website/docs/Amazon stories/Customer Obsession.md

 - Achitecture has project manifests being read into topology cache, which feeds fe, fe talks to grafana, kibana, pagerduty, deploys, k8s, systems
 - Extending components from DASH (work smarter not harder) - Dash was meant for triaging, whereas PC is more about the service lifecycle
 - DASH had similarities - ingestion, centralizing views into a SPoG, proxying, UI elements
-- TODO - repurposing dash components
-- TODO - APIs
-- TODO - quicklinks
+- APIs were reused - cacheing etc
+- Quicklinks - reused in DASH etc, components, images (talk about issue with webpack, using github as an image CDN because binary size, also s3 doesnt work because opensource/permissions), backend
 - Differentiation between projet types - tool vs service vs library
 - Configuration of manifests
 - Deep links to other systems